-After 2017’s Catastrophic and Record-Setting Season, East and Gulf Coast States Prepare
+After Several Catastrophic and Record-Setting Seasons, East and Gulf Coast States Prepare

 The 2017 Atlantic Hurricane Season set a few records.
 A total of 17 named storms evolved into 10 successive hurricanes, 6 of which were major hurricanes of category 3 or higher.
 Two Category Five storms made landfall.
 2017 is the only year on record that three tropical cyclones—Irma, Jose, and Maria—each had an Accumulated Cyclone Energy greater than 40.
 Harvey, Irma, and Maria caused record-setting damage to the USA and the Caribbean.
-Puerto Rico lost its entire power grid which is still under repair almost a year later.
+Puerto Rico lost its entire power grid and crews spent 18 months to get the power back on.
 Dominica and the U.S. Virgin Islands also suffered catastrophic damage.

 Tropical Cyclones—depressions, tropical storms, and hurricanes, all bring with them a series of risks that threaten life and property.
 Hurricanes get the most press, but tropical storms sometimes drop more water on an area than most hurricanes.
 Storm Surge is the deadliest risk factor followed closely by Flooding and then Extreme Winds.
 Hurricane Maria in 2017 reached peak intensity with 175 MPH Winds and slammed into Puerto Rico.

 Other hurricane hazards include tornados, heavy rainfall, flying debris, power outages, rip currents and large waves.

 Power outages after a hurricane can last days and sometimes weeks.
 When large portions of the local distribution grid are damaged or destroyed, utility crews labor long hours to get power to their customers.
 The result is spoiled food, moldy homes, and residents trying to survive in sweltering humidity.